jesse-wang0/jesse-wang0/README.md

 # Hi, I'm Jesse! 👋

-I'm currently studying a Bachelor of Computer Science and Data Science at the University of Queensland.
+I'm currently studying a Bachelor of Computer Science at the University of Queensland, currently focusing on data engineering.

 <!--
 **jesse-wang0/jesse-wang0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.